-The bill authorizes a county to establish an anchoring limitation area within densely populated urban areas that have narrow state waterways, residential docking facilities, and significant recreational boating traffic.
-The bill specifies that the areas previously designated in statute as anchoring limitation areas are grandfathered-in anchoring limitation areas for which the new requirements established in the bill do not apply.
+The bill specifies that notwithstanding the existing prohibition on local regulation of anchoring of vessels outside of the marked boundaries of mooring fields, a county may establish an anchoring limitation area within densely populated urban areas, which have narrow state waterways, residential docking facilities, and significant recreational boating traffic.
+The aggregate total of anchoring limitation areas in a county may not exceed 10 percent of the county's navigable waterways.

-The bill requires each anchoring limitation area to be less than 200 acres in size, comprise less than 10 percent of the county's navigable waterways, and be clearly marked with buoys and signs that provide reasonable notice of the duration of time beyond which anchoring is limited to boaters.
+The bill requires each anchoring limitation area to be less than 100 acres in size and to be clearly marked with buoys and signs that provide reasonable notice of the duration of time beyond which anchoring is limited to boaters.
 Additionally, the bill specifies that any ordinance establishing an anchoring limitation area may not take effect until reviewed and approved by FWC.

-The bill prohibits a person from anchoring a vessel for more than 30 consecutive days in any six-month period in an anchoring limitation area.
-Upon an inquiry by a law enforcement or code enforcement officer or agency, a vessel owner or operator must be given an opportunity to provide proof that the vessel has not exceeded the 30-day limit.
+The bill prohibits a person from anchoring a vessel for more than 30 consecutive days in any six-month period in an anchoring limitation area, unless an exception applies.
+Upon an inquiry by a law enforcement officer or agency, a vessel owner or operator must be given an opportunity to provide proof that the vessel has not exceeded the 30-day limit.
 A vessel that is the subject of more than three violations within 12 months that resulted in dispositions other than acquittal or dismissal must be declared to be a public nuisance.

-The bill requires FWC to initiate rulemaking by July 1, 2021, to provide criteria and procedures for reviewing applications and procedures for public notice and participation.
+The bill requires FWC to initiate rulemaking by July 1, 2021, to provide criteria and procedures for reviewing applications by counties to establish anchoring limitation areas and procedures for public notice and participation.